Two Nucleon Systems at $m_\pi\sim 450~{\rm MeV}$ from Lattice QCD: Single Mesons and Baryons

 Precision measurements of the single hadron masses, their dispersion relations and their volume dependence are essential for a complete analysis of multi-nucleon systems, in particular for a complete quantification of the uncertainties in binding energies and S-matrix elements.
 Single hadron correlation functions for the $\pi^\pm$, $\rho^\pm$, $K^\pm$, $K^{*,\pm}$, the octet baryons and the decuplet baryons were calculated in each of the three lattice volumes at six different momenta (in each volume), from which ground-state energies for each momentum were extracted.
 The hadron energies were extracted from plateaus in the effective mass plots (EMPs) derived from linear combinations (in the $L=24$ and $32$ ensembles) of the SP and SS correlation functions calculated at each lattice momentum.
 The EMPs associated with the $\pi^\pm$ and $K^\pm$ are shown in Fig.~\ref{fig:pionEMPs} and Fig.~\ref{fig:kaonEMPs}, respectively,

 while the EMPs for the octet baryons are shown in Figs.~\ref{fig:NEMPs},~\ref{fig:LamEMPs},~\ref{fig:SigEMPs} and \ref{fig:XiEMPs}.

 It is clear from the EMPs that extended ground-state plateaus exists for all hadrons at all momenta, and as such relatively precise hadron masses and dispersion relations can be determined.

+As only SP correlation functions were calculated for the L=48 ensemble, the ground state plateaus set in at larger times for each hadron in this ensemble than in the L=24 and L=32 ensembles.

 A correlated $\chi^2$-minimization fit of the plateau region in combinations of correlation function to a constant energy was performed over a range of fit intervals to determine the energy, its statistical uncertainty and the systematic uncertainty due to the selection of the fitting range.
 The energies of the pseudoscalar mesons and octet baryons are are shown in Table~\ref{tab:mesonMOM} and Table~\ref{tab:BaryonsMOM}, respectively.

 The energies determined at zero momentum are used to extrapolate the hadron masses to infinite volume, and are combined with the other energies to determine their dispersion relations.
 With the large values of $m_\pi L$ in the ensembles of gauge configurations, it is sufficient to use the leading-order (LO) finite-volume (FV) corrections to the hadron masses to extrapolate from the volumes of the calculations to infinite volume.
 The LO modifications to the pseudoscalar masses, $m_M$, and baryon masses, $M_B$, are given by